morinlab/kronos_pipelines/bam_to_bam_pipeline/README.md

 ```
 ### Known Issues

 - Currently while running either pipeline on the cluster, sentinel files are not being created.
+RESOLVED with updated pipeline factory version
   The issue can be tracked at: https://www.bcgsc.ca/jira/browse/PFD-472
-- As a result of sentinel files not being created, some intermediate tasks might be relaunched
-  after the pipeline reaches a breakpoint (in the case of interval dependent realignment pipeline).
-  From what I've seen however, the cleanup tasks are also instantiated during the rerun, preventing
-  a pile-up of input files

 ### Last Updates